-- Expected Term.
+• Expected Term.
 The expected term is calculated using the simplified method, which is available where there is insufficient historical data about exercise patterns and post-vesting employment termination behavior.
 The simplified method is based on the vesting period and the contractual term for each grant, or for each vesting-tranche for awards with graded vesting.
 The mid-point between the vesting date and the maximum contractual expiration date is used as the expected term under this method.
-For awards with multiple vesting-tranches, the periods from grant until the mid-point for each of the tranches are averaged to provide an overall expected term. - Expected Volatility.
-Effective 2019, the expected volatility is derived from the average historical volatilities of publicly traded companies within our industry that we consider to be comparable to our business over a period approximately equal to the expected term for the options.
-In 2018, the expected volatility for non-employee options was derived over a period approximately equal to the remaining contractual life of the option.
+For awards with multiple vesting-tranches, the periods from grant until the mid-point for each of the tranches are averaged to provide an overall expected term.

+- Expected Volatility.
+The expected volatility is derived from the average historical volatilities of publicly traded companies within our industry that we consider to be comparable to our business over a period approximately equal to the expected term for employees' options and the remaining contractual life for nonemployees' options.
 In evaluating similarity, we considered factors such as stage of development, risk profile, enterprise value and position within the life sciences industry. - Risk-free Interest Rate.
 The risk-free interest rate is based on the U.S. Treasury yield in effect at the time of the grant for zero-coupon U.S. Treasury notes with remaining terms similar to the expected term of the options. - Dividend Rate.
 We assumed the expected dividend to be zero as we have never paid dividends and have no current plans to do so.